caramirezal/ensambleDeSequenciasFastq/README.md

 * **Sequence filtering**
 * **Sequences assembly**

-Here, we describe the files and directories in this reppository:
+Here, we describe the files and directories in this repository:

 * pipeline - main pipeline script implemented using nextflow.
 * pipeLine.R - R script containing optional data quality and filtering